Martin boundaries and asymptotic behavior of branching random walks: Proofs

 The inverse inclusion can be proven in the same way.
-Notice that we are not allowed to include the element $\eth_U$ in $\M(Q_U, 1)$, because a random walk governed by $Q_U$ does not exit $U$, hence it will not get ``killed''.
+Notice that we are not allowed to include the element $\eth_U$ in $\M(Q_U, 1)$, because a RW governed by $Q_U$ does not exit $U$, hence it will not get ``killed''.